ONLINE TERMS OF TRADING – CONSUMERS

 9.6.
 You are not our agent.
 You have no authority to make any contract on our behalf or in our name.

 10.5.
-We are not liable for any other loss or damage (including indirect or consequential loss, financial loss, loss of profits or loss of use) arising from the Contract or the supply of goods or their use, even if we are negligent.
+Subject to clause 10.8 we are not liable for any other loss or damage (including indirect or consequential loss, financial loss, loss of profits or loss of use) arising from the Contract or the supply of goods or their use, even if we are negligent.

 10.6.
 Our total liability to you (from one single cause) for damage to property caused by our negligence is limited to one million pounds.